 Regulation (EU) 2015/1998 sets out five compliant methods of hold baggage screening ("HBS") at EU airports.
 Of the five compliant methods, Explosive Detection Systems ("EDS") is the method used in Dublin and Cork airports.
-Regulation (EU) 2015/1998 stipulates that if EDS is the method of HBS selected, the EDS equipment must be of a Standard 3 by September 2021.
-The September 2021 deadline applies other than in limited circumstances where an extension to September 2022 can be granted by the relevant regulatory authority, the IAA.
+Regulation (EU) 2015/1998 stipulates that if EDS is the method of

+HBS selected, the EDS equipment must be of a Standard 3 by 1 September 2021.
+The 1 September 2021 deadline applies other than in limited circumstances where an extension to March 2023 can be granted by the relevant regulatory authority, the IAA.

-Implementation work to upgrade the EDS equipment to Standard 3 from Standard 2 in Dublin airport and in Cork airport is currently underway.
-The HBS equipment in Terminal Two, Dublin airport and Cork airport are now Standard 3 compliant and works to complete aspects of the implementation programme will continue until early 2021.
-It is planned that by September 2022 all hold baggage in Terminal One will be screened using Standard 3 EDS equipment.
-Approval from the appropriate authority will be sought for any required continued use of Standard 2 from September 2021 to August 2022.
-If daa believes that an extension is required for Terminal One, it will make an application for that extension at the applicable time.
+The HBS equipment in Cork airport and Terminal Two, Dublin airport are now Standard 3 compliant and all works in this respect are complete.
+It is anticipated that by September 2022 all hold baggage in Terminal One, Dublin airport will be screened using Standard 3 EDS equipment.
+Approval from the IAA has been granted for the continued use of Standard 2 screening equipment, for the required part of the operation in Terminal One, Dublin airport from September 2021 to 18 August 2022.

-This is a complex project with relatively short timelines and a significant reliance on third parties, all of which may result in throughput delays or other impacts on the operation which could significantly impair the Group's ability to conduct its business efficiently and/or could have a material adverse effect on the Group's business, results of operations, prospects and/or financial condition.
-There is also a risk that an extension request may not be granted in relation to hold baggage at Terminal One in Dublin airport, and that as a result the Group may not meet the prescribed deadline, resulting in
+This is a complex project with relatively short timelines and significant reliance on third parties, all of which may result in throughput delays or other impacts on airport operations which could significantly impair the Group's ability to conduct its business efficiently and/or could have a material adverse effect on the Group's business, results of operations, prospects and/or financial condition.